devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 ];
 ```

 Based on the documentation, we can then write a simple test.
-Your code should already have tests for user functionality from the previous assignment.
+Your code should already have tests for user functionality from the Jest testing deliverable.
 Go ahead and a basic test for the **list users** endpoint to the existing test suite.

 ```js
 test('list users', async () => {